aemami1/home/content/group/_index.md

 ## 3. AI Interpretability and Reliability

-We investigate the inner workings of AI models, focusing on understanding their decision-making processes, biases, and limitations to enhance their reliability, interpretability, and overall performance.
+We're working on probing the inner workings of AI models (frustratingly blackbox as they are!), focusing on understanding their decision-making processes, biases, and limitations to enhance their reliability, interpretability, and overall performance.

 {{< figure src="/uploads/confidence.png" caption="Flow diagram illustrating the process of extracting and comparing the Internal Confidence and Verbalized Certainty in an AI model.
 [Read more about this study](/publication/kumar-2024-confidence/).">}}